musicformellons/seaplane-cli/seaplane-sdk/python/SMARTPIPES.md

 Coprocessors that run inside a Smart Pipe can contain any kind of code.
 Model coprocessors are specifically designed to run inference models and use a smart combination of CPU, GPU, and Memory to reduce inferencing costs.
 A coprocessor is defined through the @coprocessor decorator.

-You can use external models as well throught Coprocessors to integrate it in your Smart Pipe, like OpenAI models and Open Source Stable Diffusion text-to-image LLMs.
+You can use external models as well through Coprocessors to integrate it in your Smart Pipe, like OpenAI models and Open Source Stable Diffusion text-to-image LLMs.

 we can define an **inference** model to run inside a Smart Pipes as follows.
 We mark the coprocessor as `type='inference'` to take advantage of the inference specific hardware (this allows us to reduce inferencing costs).
 We specify the model id.
 This model should match a model that you previously uploaded to the Seaplane Model Registry.
 The model is available through the model parameter object in your function.